kir3d/soltastic/README.md

 ## Problem

+**Global Mobile Outage Statistics (2025–2026)**
+Record Increase in Outages: In the first quarter of 2026, the number of outages at internet service providers (ISPs) increased by 92% compared to the same period in 2025 (219 vs. 114 incidents).
+Duration of Outages: Since April 2025, the world has lost more than 24,600 hours of access due to intentional outages.
+Economic Damage: In 2025 alone, internet shutdowns (primarily mobile) cost the global economy $20 billion.
+In India alone, losses amounted to approximately $323 million.
+Scope of Impact: In 2025, restrictions affected 2.54 billion people—almost 31% of the world's population.

-Solana transactions typically require an active internet connection at the time of signing and sending.
-In remote areas, disaster zones, field operations, mobile operator outages, festivals, or censorship-resistant environments, users may have a phone and a local radio network, but no internet access.
+In remote areas, disaster zones, fieldwork, mobile phone outages, festivals, or censorship-resistant environments, users may experience mobile internet issues more often than we think.

-This creates a "last mile" problem:

-- the user can create or confirm the transaction locally;
-- the user cannot reliably communicate with the Solana RPC endpoint;
-- an internet-connected relayer must assist in sending the signed transaction without taking over the management of the funds.

 ---

 ## Solution

-**Soltastic** uses **Meshtastic** as the offline/low-connectivity transport layer and **Solana Durable Nonces** as the transaction freshness layer.

-The high-level flow:

-1. The client connects to the Meshtastic BLE node.
-2. The client broadcasts an initialization message.
-3. The server receives the initialization message, creates a Durable Nonce with the permissions assigned to the client's wallet, and sends a response to the client via Meshtastic.
-4. The client prepares the transaction, signs it, and sends the metadata and signature.
-5. The server receives the metadata and signature, recreates the transaction, and sends it to the Solana RPC node.

-The server never receives the user's private key!
+Users may have a phone and a Meshtastic network, but not access to mobile data, as Meshtastic is actively developing. []World Map][https://meshmap.net/]

+Soltastic uses Meshtastic as the last mile and allows transactions to be sent on the Solana network even without mobile data.

 ---